About our Golden Thread Advocacy Programme

 - To improve the well-being of individuals through advocacy and to give them a stronger voice

-This national programme will
+This national programme

-What will I get from the programme?
+What did people get from the programme?